Skip to Content

 Method

-3. Serve over cooked rice.
+3. Serve over cooked rice, if using.

 Nutrition Info